 TAESUS502 Identify and apply current sustainability education principles and practice to learning programs

 The starred elective units are the units we offer for a delivery pathway.
 They have been preselected based on a number of factors including industry research as to the skillset required by a person applying this qualification in the workplace, mapping of equivalence from previous TAE units, crossover with the two Diploma qualifications and efficiency to achieve dual qualification outcome if requested, along with current resource availability.
-However, this does not preclude a candidate negotiating alternative elective units with us via an RPL pathway.
+However, this does not preclude a candidate negotiating alternative elective units with us from the list above via an RPL pathway.

 » Full independent study pathway with structured weekly learning and assessment activities